whiteagle3k/prometheus/README.md

 - **Validation & Templates**: Built-in validation and agent templates for quick setup
 - **Modular Package Structure**: Organized identity management with `aletheia/identity/` package

+### 💬 **Conversation Continuity System**
+- **Context-Aware Conversations**: Natural handling of pronouns and references like "tell me more about that"
+- **Topic Tracking**: Automatic detection and maintenance of conversation topics and entities
+- **Reference Resolution**: Intelligent understanding of what "it", "that", "this" refer to in context
+- **Configuration-Driven**: All conversation patterns defined in `identity.json`, not hardcoded
+- **Language-Aware Patterns**: Supports both English and Russian conversation flows seamlessly

 ### 🤖 **Adaptive Personality System**
 - **Unique Identities**: Each agent has distinct personality traits and communication styles
 - **Context Awareness**: Maintains conversation history and user relationships